annaolszowy27/myawesomesemester/_courses/course-04.md

 ## About Professor Buddy Howell

 Professor Buddy Howell is a well-known instructor at Virginia Tech and in the School of Communication.
 He teaches a wide variety of classes such as Persuasion, Rhetoric and Societal Change, First-Semester Experience in Comm, and more.
-Write a short bio paragraph about your professor: their academic background, what they teach, and anything else that gives your friends and family a sense of who they are.
+He attended Baylor University where he got his Bachelor of Arts in Speech Communication and a Masters of Arts in Communication Studies.
+He then got his PHD in Rhetoric and Public Affairs at Texas A&M University, making him highly qualified to teach this course.

 ### Research interests